mibuthu/wp-event-list/readme.txt

 == Description ==

-The purpose of this plugin is to to show a list of events with date, time, description, place, etc. on your site by using a shortcode or a widget.
+The purpose of this plugin is to to show a list of events with date, time, content, location, etc. on your site by using a shortcode or a widget.

 = Current Features =
 * Admin pages to view/create/manage/modify events
-* Available event data fields: event title, event date, event start time, event location, event details
+* Available event data fields: event title, event startdate, event enddate, event starttime, event location, event content
 * Beginning and end dates for multi-day events
-* Wordpress's WYSIWYG editor for the event details.
+* Wordpress's WYSIWYG editor for the event content.
 So you can include styled text, links, images and other media in your events.
 * A duplicate function for events to easier create similar event copies
 * Import multiple events via csv files
 * Event categories